vectordevfx/cps/README.md

 ```

 ## How to switch a service provider off?
-Easily turn of one or more service providers by changing the JSON object key "active" to false.
+Easily turn off one or more service providers by changing the JSON object key "active" to false.

 ## What if a service provider provides an alphabetic rating such as A?
 No problem!
 At the moment we assign the following values..